drone-vision/NITRDrone-Dataset/README.md

 This dataset is licenensed to Visual Surveillance Laboratory, Department of Computer Science and Engineering, National Institute of Technology, Rourkela, India.

 ## Citation & Acknowledgements
 This dataset is available publicly for only for non-commercial use.
-If you use this dataset in your research or wish to refer to the baseline results published in the README, please use the following BibTeX entry.
+If you use this dataset in your research or wish to refer to the baseline results published in the README, please cite the work from Cite this repository .